 - Some toys

-It depends what sort of journey you are going on but it’s worth considering having a separate bag for your little one to bring.
+It’s worth considering having a separate bag for your little one to bring.
 Bear in mind you may end up carrying it though!
 My daughter loves her trunki and with a little direction chooses which toys she wants.
 She likes being whooshed along on her trunki at the airport and even pulling herself.
-That said, I do have to work watch out for people’s legs..
+That said, I do have to watch out for people’s legs..

 - 3 pairs of pyjamas (wash, wear, dry)